 - A vote to move a SIP from “Approved” or “Implemented” to “Rejected” must reference the previous vote and the SIP should be updated with a note to indicate that it was “Rejected” for infeasibility post Approval.

 - SIP editors must merge or close PRs to the SIPs repo within a reasonable time, ideally within two weeks of submission.
-The Council can request a SIP editor to expedite the process if needed to allow governance to assess the SIP.
+The Council can request a SIP editor to extend this process if needed to allow governance to assess the SIP.

 - A Council member may at any time request that a SIP be moved from “Rejected” back to “Feasibility” if they believe that the underlying circumstances that caused the SIP to be rejected have changed.